computmaxer/karma-jspm/README.md

 Available in npm: `npm install karma-jspm`

-**This plugin assumes you are using jspm in your project.** You will need to have a `config.js` in the root of your project (though this is configurable) as well as a `jspm_packages` directory containing systemjs and the es6-module-loader.
+**This plugin assumes you are using jspm in your project.** You will need to have a `config.js` in the root of your project (though this is configurable) as well as a `jspm_packages` directory containing systemjs.

 ##Configuration##